Representative Concentration Pathway: RCP 6

 In RCP 6, emissions peak around 2080, then decline.
 The RCP 6.0 scenario uses a high greenhouse gas emission rate and is a stabilisation scenario where total radiative forcing is stabilised after 2100 by employment of a range of technologies and strategies for reducing greenhouse gas emissions.
 6.0 W/m^{2} refers to the radiative forcing reached by 2100.
 Projections for temperature according to RCP 6.0 include continuous global warming through 2100 where CO_{2} levels rise to 670 ppm by 2100, making the global temperature rise by about 3–4 °C by 2100.

 RCP 7

 RCP7 is a baseline outcome rather than a mitigation target.

 RCP 8.5

 In RCP 8.5 emissions continue to rise throughout the 21st century.
-RCP8.5 is generally taken as the basis for worst-case climate change scenarios.
+RCP8.5 was generally taken as the basis for worst-case climate change scenarios.
 Since the publication of the IPCC Fifth Assessment Report (2014) the likelihood of this RCP has been debated, due to overestimation of projected coal outputs.
 On the other hand, many uncertainties remain on carbon cycle feedbacks, which could lead to warmer temperatures than projected in representative concentration pathways.
 RCP 8.5 is still used for predicting mid-century (and earlier) emissions based on current and stated policies.
+A study published on 7 April 2026 in Geoscientific Model Development concluded that emissions associated with RCP8.5 "have become implausible, based on trends in the costs of renewables, the emergence of climate policy and recent emission trends".